martinklepsch/martinklepsch.org/content/pages/chaf.markdown

 can be edited and those threads can also be concluded.
 Concluding will also close the thread i.e. new messages can no longer be posted.

-**Concluding** of threads can is a good way to  summarize a discussion or consolidate knowledge for later reference.
+**Concluding** of threads is a good way to summarize a discussion or consolidate knowledge for later reference.
 This is especially useful to get a quick overview when only a preview of a thread is rendered.
 To make sure the conclusion has enough context the first message of a thread has to be edited before the thread can be concluded.

 ## Branching